 Since our inception in July 2014, we have devoted substantially all of our resources to conducting preclinical studies and clinical trials, organizing and staffing our company, business planning, raising capital and establishing our intellectual property portfolio.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations to date primarily with sales of our equity securities, including the net proceeds from our recently completed IPO in June 2018.
-Through March 31, 2019, we have received net proceeds of \$333.3 million from sales of our equity securities.
+We have funded our operations to date primarily with proceeds from government grants and sales of our equity securities, including the net proceeds from our initial public offering in June 2018 and the aggregate net proceeds, after underwriting discounts, of \$108.8 million from our follow-on offering in April 2019.
+Through June 30, 2019, we have received net proceeds of \$442.1 million from sales of our equity securities.
 We do not expect to generate significant revenue unless and until we obtain marketing approval for and commercialize one of our product candidates.